Enabling Gzip

 "The page you are trying to view cannot be shown because it uses an invalid or unsupported form of compression."

 The problem occurs because CErrorHandler closes all output buffers, so the output is no longer gzipped, but the ob_start('ob_gzhandler') in onApplicationBegin has already sent the header that page is gzip compressed.
-So you get the situation that the HTTP headers tell firefox that the content is gzipped, while in fact it is not.

 This can be resolved by setting CErrorHandler::errorAction to something like "site/error" and then implement this action in the SiteController class.